 Phase 1 Public Survey

 The TNRD launched an online survey on Feb.
 1 to get feedback from residents about their current garbage and recycling services, and what they'd like to see in the future.
 The survey is open to all residents of the TNRD and its member municipalities and features the chance for anyone who fills it out to be entered into a draw to win one of two prizes -- a $100 VISA card or a home composting kit.
 Read more about it here.

 The Public Advisory Committee (PAC), Technical Advisory Committee (TAC) and the Steering Committee all met for the first time during the week of Feb.
 13. The consulting team of Sperling Hansen Associates gave presentations at all 3 meetings, and took questions from the committee members.
 To see the PowerPoint presentation, click here.
-The Steering Committee, based on a recommendation from Sperling Hansen Associates, decided to merge the PAC and the TAC into one committee -- the Review Advisory Committee (RAC), which will promote cross-fertilization of ideas and knowledge, and will help generate a plan that is more likely to garner broad community support, the RSWMP Steering Committee recommends that the PAC and the TAC be merged into one committee -- the Review Advisory Committee (RAC).
+In order to promote cross-fertilization of ideas and knowledge and help generate a plan that is more likely to garner broad community support, the RSWMP Steering Committee recommends that the PAC and the TAC be merged into one committee -- the Review Advisory Committee (RAC).